 Blackwell details that while he had been a performer, he hadn’t done well and had given it up when he had discovered he could make good money in songwriting.
 In another 1984 interview, he added still more detail on the topic:³

 I was surprised when I heard “Don’t Be Cruel” because it was just like I had done the demo.
 I used to sing all my own demos, and it just so happened that a lot of what Presley and Jerry Lee [Lewis] did sounded alike.
 I thought they did justice to the songs.
 They put the kind of feeling into it that I felt.

-Indeed after Presley’s success with this song, Blackwell went on selling him songs in similar fashion for five years, including such hits as “All Shook Up” and “Return to Sender”, and valued the relationship so highly he became superstitious, refusing to meet with Elvis in person to not jinx it.
+Indeed, after Presley’s success with this song, Blackwell went on selling him songs in similar fashion for five years, including such hits as “All Shook Up” and “Return to Sender”, and valued the relationship so highly he became superstitious, refusing to meet with Elvis in person because of the possibility of jinxing it.

-Was Blackwell hurt by cultural appropriation?
+So was Blackwell hurt by cultural appropriation?
 Yes; just not in the way or for the reasons Gladwell posits.
-The podecaster’s strained analogies and reductive arguments are ill-suited to deal with what is a widespread, insidious, emotionally-charged, and highly complex issue.
-It’s an issue that’s also closely linked with cancel culture, which has the admirable goal of performing social justice but too often ends up trampling freedom of speech.
-So I honestly approach this topic with trepidation as it’s hardly my hill to die on, but think I can offer a bit more sensitivity and insight than Gladwell has.
+The podcaster’s silly analogies and reductive arguments are ill-suited to deal with a widespread, insidious, emotionally charged, and highly complex issue.
+It’s an issue also closely linked with “cancel culture”, which has the admirable goal of performing social justice but potentially tramples freedom of speech in doing so.
+I honestly approach this topic with trepidation, as it’s hardly my hill to die on, but hope I can offer a bit more sensitivity and insight than Gladwell does.

 Time for some real talk.
 In her scalding article, “Ripping Off Black Music”, Margo Jefferson links white rock and roll closely to minstrelsy, with white performers essentially mimicking black ones, and quotes John Lennon as saying, “We sing more colored than the Africans.”
 As for Presley, she states:⁴